kanidm/kanidm/DEVELOPER_README.md

 ### Building the Web UI

 __NOTE:__ There is a pre-packaged version of the Web UI at `/kanidmd_web_ui/pkg/`, which can be used directly.
-This means you don't need to build the Web UI yourself
+This means you don't need to build the Web UI yourself.

-The web UI uses rust wasm rather than javascript.
-To build this you need to set up the environment.
+The Web UI uses Rust WebAssembly rather than Javascript.
+To build this you need to set up the environment:

     cargo install wasm-pack
     npm install --global rollup

-Then you are able to build the UI.
+Then you are able to build the UI:

     cd kanidmd_web_ui/
     ./build_wasm.sh

 The "developer" profile for kanidmd will automatically use the pkg output in this folder.

 Setting different developer profiles while building is done by setting the environment variable KANIDM_BUILD_PROFILE to one of the bare filename of the TOML files in `/profiles`.

 For example: `KANIDM_BUILD_PROFILE=release_suse_generic cargo build --release --bin kanidmd`

-### Build a kanidm container
+### Build a Kanidm Container

 Build a container with the current branch using: